ibm-cloud-docs/apiconnect/tutorials/tut_add_openapi_rest_bm.md

 ## Objective
 {: #object_tut_add_openapi_rest_bm}

-This tutorial helps you get started quickly with {{site.data.keyword.apiconnect_full}}.
+This tutorial helps you get started quickly with {{site.data.keyword.apiconnect_full}} V5.
 You will build a new API in a few minutes that acts as a pass-through API proxy for an existing REST service.
 The API that you build provides security and monitoring.

 ## Prerequisite
 {: #prereq_tut_add_openapi_rest_bm}